 At just over 100km from Dublin and well signposted from the M1 and A1, the journey should take around one-and-a-quarter hours.
 Bus Éireann’s X1 service to Belfast stops at Newry and takes around an hour-and-a-half.
 The Enterprise rail service from Connolly to Belfast Central also stops at Newry and takes around one hour, 15 minutes.

 .
 Conveniently for shoppers, they are right beside each other, sited alongside Newry Canal.
 Both centres feature the usual wide range of high street brands, cafes and eateries.
 They also both have a range of family-friendly services, and Buttercrane even offers autism-friendly shopping on Wednesday evenings and Saturday mornings, with reduced lighting levels, no mall music and limited PA announcements.
-Both centres will stay open until 10pm Mon-Fri until the week commencing December 19th, when the shops will close at 11pm.
-As for Saturdays, they both close at 6pm on December 3rd and 10th, and 7pm on December 17th.
+Check each centre's website for its opening hours.

 As each centre is just a short stroll from the centre of town, it’s easy to check out all the independent shops there.
 Newry.com

 The city's largest car park is at Abbey Way in the Cathedral Quarter, with 280 spaces.
 There are also two car parks on Monaghan St (227 spaces in total), two on Canal Bank (130 spaces in total) and free parking on Edward St, Merchants Quay, Railway Ave and Catherine St. There's more information on parking in the town here

 via Tourism NI

 Derry is Northern Ireland’s second city.
 With a population of around 90,000, it’s a similar size to Limerick and handily positioned for shoppers in Donegal and Connacht.